 In this episode, we will show you everything about Code Signing: how to get a certificate (commercial certificate or your own one), how to sign a code, verify those signatures and show how do they work and what we can do about it.
-We will also discuss what will happen with your signed code if your certificate expire.
+We will also discuss what will happen with your signed code if your certificate expires.

 I have my virtual machine up and running and on my desktop, I have my RDcache utility.
 This utility is written for some forensic purposes and it’s not digitally signed.
 It was written a long time ago.
 You can see there is no digital signature over here.
-There is interesting fact here: it is not written as you can spot by the icon in any of Microsoft development environments and still can be perfectly well signed, without any problem.
+There is an interesting fact here: it is not written as you can spot by the icon in any of Microsoft development environments and still can be perfectly well signed, without any problem.

 Step by step on how to get the certificate

 To have a digital signature, first, we have to have the certificate used for signing.